-So now you should have a well-designed, high quality website that is optimized to drive traffic and engage visitors.
+So now you should have a well-designed, high-quality website that is optimized to drive traffic and engage visitors.
 The next step is to convert the traffic from a prospect into a lead.
 Your goal is to capture the prospects information before they leave your website so you can nurture them until they are ready to buy.

 CALL TO ACTION CHECKLIST

-The goal of a call to action is to attract the visitor to partake in a desired action.
+The goal of a call to action is to attract the visitor to partake in the desired action.
 CTAs are the main feature for lead generation if implemented correctly.
 It’s always best practice to have a CTA above the fold, it needs to be clear and stand out.